jannistsiroyannis/cmap/README.md

 _DECLARE_MAP( V, K, SN, FN )
 _IMPLEMENT_MAP( V, K, SN, FN, C, H  )

-* _DECLARE_MAP can and should be expanded in any c/header files where maps are to be used.
+* _DECLARE_MAP can and should be expanded in any c/header files where maps of this particular type are to be used.
 * _IMPLEMENT_MAP should only be expanded in exactly ONE c file in your code.
 Multiples of this macro will result in linking problems.

 The parameters of the macros are as follows: